N1tySeven/esp32-relay-dht-mqtt/README.md

 ## Known Limitations

 - Public broker (`broker.hivemq.com`) — **no TLS**, no authentication.
-Do not use in production or shared lab environments without switching to port 8883 with `WiFiClientSecure`.
+Do not use in production without switching to port 8883 with `WiFiClientSecure`.
 - Topics are not namespaced — prefix with your device MAC or project ID to avoid collisions on a shared broker.
+- No WiFi reconnect after disconnect — device requires reboot if WiFi drops after initial connect.
 - DHT11 accuracy: ±2°C / ±5% RH.